Pedestrian Safety in Construction Zones: What You Need to Know

 Here’s a brief overview of some additional considerations to keep in mind when planning pedestrian detours:

-• Minimize the amount of additional distance detours will require of pedestrians to discourage deviations from the designated detour.
+• Minimize the additional distance detours will require of pedestrians to discourage deviations from the designated detour.

 • Use signage to clearly and visibly mark your detours.
 If necessary, include information about the length of the detour.